Kinovea/kinovea-docs/source/capture/hardware/industrial.rst

 Framerate
 ***********************
 The target framerate.
 Whether this framerate is actually reached or not depends on the image format, size, exposure and the camera hardware.
-If the framerate cannot be sustain the *Resulting framerate* value will be displayed in red.
+If the framerate cannot be sustained, the *Resulting framerate* value will be displayed in red.

 If the "Auto" checkbox is checked, the camera will ignore the value and always send the maximum framerate possible based on the rest of the configuration and the camera hardware.
 If the "Auto" checkbox is not checked, the camera will use at most the configured value, if it is possible for the hardware to do so.